 Perfect For – Individuals and small businesses who just need to create simple animated tutorials and software demonstrations.

-Summary - offers advanced features and extra tools for organizing, simplifying, and editing screen captures.
+Summary – Owned by TechSmith, it is useful for creating Windows based presentation for software training.
+Offers advanced features and extra tools for organizing, simplifying, and editing screen captures.
 If you produce Windows screen shots on a regular basis, SnagIt is a great tool for that.

 Disadvantages – Windows only